tsuereth/glog/content/post/2017/07/03_dyadic.md

 +++

-On its face, {{% game "Dyadic" %}}Dyadic{{% /game %}} is a simple and clever puzzle-platformer for two players (or for one player, a'la {{% game "Brothers: A Tale of Two Sons" %}}Brothers{{% /game %}}).
+On its face, <game:Dyadic> is a simple and clever puzzle-platformer for two players (or for one player, a'la [Brothers](game:Brothers: A Tale of Two Sons)).
 What sells it - or what sold it to me - is how accessible the controls are, and how easy the game is to jump into.

 And the puzzles themselves are pretty well crafted; never devilishly difficult, but just complicated enough to make you think.